libris/librisxl/README.md

 # Libris-XL

-datatools/
-    See datatools/README.md

 Libris-XL is divided over three subprojects:

-    whelk-core:
+* whelk-core:
-        contains the core components, whelks and storages, indexes and tripplestores.
+    contains the core components, whelks and storages, indexes and triplestores.
-    whelk-extensions:
+* whelk-extensions:
     contains extensions to the core components, such as format converters.
 Stuff used for specific implementations.
-    whelk-webapi:
+* whelk-webapi:
     contains the sources for the web API.

+Also:

+* datatools:
+    See datatools/README.md

 ## Dependencies